About / European Museum of the Year Award (EMYA) /

 Mathieu Viau-Courville, Ma/PhD (France)

-Born in Canada, and brought up in Greece, Mathieu is interested in cross-cultural studies of museums in contemporary contexts.
-He sees museums –of any kind– as being inclusive spaces that enable and empower diversity and generate meaningful social experiences.
+Born in Canada and raised in Greece, Mathieu is interested in cross-cultural studies of museums in contemporary contexts.
+He sees museums - of any kind - as inclusive spaces that enable and empower diversity and generate meaningful social experiences.

 down-arrow up-arrow